hyunwoongko/kss/README.md

 Normalized_F1_score = F1_score * min(1, len(golds)/len(preds))
 ```

-This inherits the advantages of the F1 score, but penalizes splitters that split sentences too finely.
+This inherits the advantages of the F1 score, but penalizes splitters which separate sentences too finely.
 If we re-evaluate the above two experiments with the Normalized F1 score, the scores change as follows.

 | Splitter   | Library version | Input sentences    | EM score | Normalized F1 score |